 For two decades Bill and I have lived in Arizona, and we have fallen in love with the local desert.
 Nature trails around here are usually very uneven.
 Hikers keep their eyes glued to the ground to avoid tripping and falling.
 We have both done our fair share of hiking; I particularly like the early morning hikes.

+In Arizona it gets light outside long before the Sun actually shows up on the horizon.
+The early light paints the awakening desert in pastel colors.
 Hiking before the Sun is up is magical, but can be a bit hazardous.
 On one occasion I forgot to bring my flashlight, BIG mistake!
 As a result, I stumbled more than I walked.
 Thankfully, the Sun rose in time before I got seriously hurt.
 Wilderness walks are unforgiving if we are not properly equipped.

 We don’t need to be hikers to be able to relate to the wilderness experience.
 Life can resemble a wilderness walk, metaphorically speaking.
 Randy Newman’s song “It’s a jungle out there!” is a humorous way of putting it.
 God helps us through that jungle.
-The Light of the World has a way of seeing us through the most confusing times.
+The Light of the World has a way of seeing us through confusing times.